MICHIGAN COINS FOR

 MINE HOIST ASSOCIATION Hancock,

-shaft house; scenic cograil tram (one of only two operating cog rail
+house; scenic cograil tram (one of only two operating cog rail locomotives in

-locomotives in the U.S.); U.P. map.
-Some coins in these sets
+the U.S.); U.P. map.
+Some coins in these sets show streaking

 ||||||